 For NOC-estimation, DNA-experts look at one prediction at a time and would like the most accurate description of how a single profile is processed.
 As we discovered, more complex machine learning models perform best, so it might be difficult to explain the entire decision-space of the algorithm.
 Instead, local explanations of how each DNA-profile was predicted seems more fit.
 Since only a few studies have applied machine learning to this problem, there is no best suited model, so a model-agnostic approach is preferable.
 For generating local, model-agnostic explanations, there exist two generally accepted approaches; feature importance and counterfactuals.

 Feature importance methods highlight the values of the input that have driven the model to make a certain prediction [20, 22-24, 26, 30].
 This effectively answers the question “Why did the model predict A?”.
 An established method for arriving at such explanations is SHAP.
 SHAP calculates Shapley values that show how much certain input features have contributed to a prediction, in comparison to the average prediction [32].
 These Shapley values have a solid background in game theory to produce consistent explanations.
-For the exact method and techniques used to calculate the Shapley values, we refer to the SHAP paper [32].
+For the exact method and techniques used to calculate the Shapley values, we refer to Lundberg et al. (2017) [32].
 SHAP has been implemented in real-life cases such as predicting hypoxia based on clinical data [33], and predicting the most fitting eye-surgery type [34].
 They seem to have obtained valuable information for what are important factors to ML models.

 Counterfactual explanations are example data points which have a different prediction from the input data point [20, 22, 23, 26].
 From such a counterfactual the audience could derive how the original instance could have been predicted differently if certain input features had different values.
 As such, they answer the question “Why did the model not predict B?”.
 This way of reasoning is underpinned by the social sciences to be effective, as humans seek contrastive explanations [20, 21].
 This field is in active development and no method has been proven to work well for all sorts of applications.
 With this paper, we present a counterfactual method that is suitable for the NOC prediction domain.
 As such, counterfactuals will be covered in more detail.